jerome-quere/JStd/README.md

 ### swap ###

-Exchanges the content of the container by the content of v.
+Exchanges the contents of the container by the contents of v.

 	void vector::swap(vector v)